 Instructions

-1. Melt the ‘nduja.
-Get a large high-sided pan or saucepan over medium heat.
-Add 1 tablespoon of olive oil and 4 tablespoons of ‘nduja paste.
-Cook, stirring for 2 minutes as the ‘nduja paste melts down into the oil.
+- Melt the spicy paste.
+Set a large high-sided pan or saucepan over medium heat.
+Add 1 tablespoon of olive oil and 4 tablespoons of ‘nduja paste or gochujang paste Cook, stirring for 2 minutes as the paste melts down into the oil.

-4. Finish and serve.
+- Finish and serve.
 Once the sauce has thickened, add all the cheese and stir it through as it melts and forms a gorgeous, cheesy sauce then remove from the heat.
 Spoon the herby, zesty gremolata all over the top of the mac and cheese and serve while hot, oozy and gooey.
+PRO TIP: If you use an ovenproof skillet, you can pop the mac and cheese under the broiler (grill) for about five minutes to crisp up the top, or you can transfer it to an oven dish.
+If you do this, keep a little cheese aside to scatter on top before you put it in the oven.

 Notes

-INGREDIENT NOTES: If you can’t find ‘nduja, harissa paste is a good substitute.
+INGREDIENT NOTES: If you can’t find ‘nduja or gochujang, harissa paste is a good substitute.
 It’s also vegetarian.
 Taste it before you use it as different brands of harissa have different levels of spice – start with 2 tablespoons of harissa paste if yours is particularly spicy.
 You could also use sriracha, or use finely chopped chorizo or another spicy sausage.
-You can play around with your cheeses here too – use all cheddar if you like, or your favourite cheese.
-Try to make sure it’s a nice, strong-flavoured cheese so you can really taste it in the sauce.
+You can play around with your cheeses here too – use all cheddar if you like, or your favorite cheese.
+Try to make sure it’s a nice, strong-flavored cheese so you can really taste it in the sauce.
 I’ll often add some creamy blue cheese!
 Skip the gremolata if you like – it provides a lovely zesty element that cuts through the richness of the mac and cheese but it’s equally as wonderful without it.
+Or, sprinkle over scallions and crispy onions.

 MAKE AHEAD: If you want to make the mac and cheese ahead of time, you’ll need to add a little liquid to it as you reheat it.
 You can either reheat it on the stovetop or in the microwave.
 I like to add a couple of tablespoons of water, just to help the sauce loosen up.
 The pasta will keep absorbing liquid as it cools which is why you’ll need to do this.